Interchangeable Antimatter Keys

 - In Maximo: Ghosts to Glory, there are identical keys for both gates and chests.
 The sequel, Army of Zin, has separate gate keys and chest keys.

 - The Atelier series often uses a common form of this trope with color-coded chests that require keys, with the rarest chest type needing a key you'll only have access to near the end of the game.
-Partly averted, since using the key will cause it to vanish, but once you have the key's recipe you can alchemize as many as needed.
+Using the key will cause it to vanish, but once you have the key's recipe you can alchemize as many as needed.

 - The ASCII-based DOS game ZZT had a variant of this: Keys and doors came in seven colors, and any key of a given color would unlock any door of that color (and then disappear forever).
 You also could only carry one key of each color at a time, which led to situations where your way might be blocked by a key (which was the same size as the player, the doors, and everything else) that you could not pick up until you found a door to use the key you already had on.